 Step 2: Don’t just tell them – show them

-Don’t just mention what you’ve done in the past, let them know what you learned from those past experiences and how these experiences have shaped you into a better person – both personally and professionally.
-In a similar way, don’t just state that you are hard-working, motivated or mentally strong, etc. Give examples that show that you have these qualities.
-Show by example; you are just the part of a crowd where each person says that he/she is motivated, hard-working, and strong.
+Don’t just mention what you’ve done in the past; let them know what you learned from those past experiences and how these experiences have shaped you into a better person – personally and professionally.
+Similarly, don’t just state that you are hard-working, motivated, mentally strong, etc. Give examples that show that you have these qualities.
+Show by example; you are just part of a pool of applicants where each person is motivated, hard-working, and strong.
 Put yourself in the position of a judge.
 Why should you believe that a candidate is strong and motivated?